-The Sunlight Foundation is a nonpartisan nonprofit founded in 2006 that uses the power of the Internet to catalyze greater government openness and transparency.
+The Sunlight Foundation is a nonpartisan nonprofit that advocates for open government globally and uses technology to make government more accountable to all.
 We do so by creating tools, open data, policy recommendations, journalism and grant opportunities to dramatically expand access to vital government information to create accountability of our public officials.
 Our vision is to use technology to enable more complete, equitable and effective democratic participation.
 Our overarching goal is to achieve changes in the law to require real-time, online transparency for all government information, with a special focus on the political money flow and who tries to influence government and how government responds.
 And, while our scope began with only a focus on the U.S. Congress, we now are defining open government on the local, state, federal and international level.

 We believe that information is power, or, to put it more finely, disproportionate access to information is power.
 Indeed, we are committed to improving access to government information by making it available online, indeed redefining "public" information as meaning "online."